kevinlwong/ollama-construction-chatbot-exe-version/README.md

 ---

 If running npm electron:build does not work or has errors.
 Try deleting dist_electron folder and run npm run electron:build again as this will create a new dist_electron folder anyways, nad it will not delete any source code.
 Dist_electron is just the pacakage for the exe application.
+Basically it freaks out when Ollama-Chatbot.exe is in win-unpacked.